 There are a lot of mistakes people make when visiting Paris.
 From thinking they’ll be able to waltz up to the viewing deck of the Eiffel Tower without having to wait in line, to imagining a private viewing of the Mona Lisa at the Louvre.
 But these are all well-documented.
 The mistakes that people don’t know about often arise when booking Paris vacation apartment rentals.
 From country to country and even city to city, the customs and traditions surrounding vacation rentals vary, so it’s well worth educating yourself on the quirks of Parisian rentals.
 Paris is a unique and beautiful city and getting familiar with its unique and beautiful ways will ensure you can make the most out of your visit.
-So, without further ado, here are the common mistakes tourists make when booking Paris vacation apartment rentals.
+So, without further ado, here are the common mistakes tourists make when booking Paris vacation rentals for their trip in France.

 I’d be lying if I said I’ve never made any of the mistakes below.
 Before officially moving to France, I booked a vacation rental in Paris twice — once with a girlfriend and several years later with my family.
 Both times we had a few surprises.
 Although nothing went really wrong and we had a great time, we should have done more research before selecting where we wanted to stay.
 So keep the following in mind.